Aaryan00/IMDB/README.md

 # Installation
 1. Clone the repository
 2. Install the required dependencies
-3. The application requires an uploads folder to store CSV files.
-Make sure the uploads folder is created in root level before running the application.

-Db is running on cloud so no need to setup in local.
+Db is running on cloud so there is no need to setup in local.

 # Running the App in Development Mode
 To start the Flask app in development mode, run the following command: